-The basic unit of the study is a credit point.
+The basic unit of the studies is a credit point.
 A course is completed by successfully completing all the assessment required to pass it.
-In order to complete the study of one academic year( 2 semesters), an average of 663 contact hours (221\15/5) are required, which corresponds to 483 (161\15/5) credit hours in the KSA system ( 60 ECTS credits points) (Appendix CSI02).
+In order to complete the studies of one academic year(2 semesters), an average of 675 contact hours are required, which corresponds to 36 credit hours in the KSA system (60 ECTS credits points) (Appendix CSIO2).

-One credit point corresponds to approximately 25 - 26 hours of workload.
-Which includes hours spent in face-to-face teaching, individual studying, and appearing in the examinations.
-Obligatory summer training of 12 ECTS credits is required for the Bachelor's degree.
-Students have to train in summer training course for 8 hours/day, 5 days/week for 8 weeks.
+One credit point corresponds to approximately (8460 \div 281 \approx 30) hours of workload. which includes hours spent in face-to-face teaching, individual studying, and appearing in the examinations.
+Obligatory summary training of 2 ECTS credits is required for the Bachelor's degree. one ECTS credit equals to three week's training as an employee.
+The employment contract must be at least for 18 days in 6 weeks (three days each week).

 By following the courses handbook (Appendix CSI06), the B.Sc. degree can be completed within the standard period of study.
-On average a student can study 36 credits per year up to a maximum of 54 credits in a year (in case 1 academic year= 3 semesters) (Appendix CSI02).
+On average a student can study 60 credits per year up to a maximum of 75 credits in a year (in case 1 academic year= 3 semesters) (Appendix CSI02).